-When writing your wedding vows, consider whether you want them to be classic and traditional, such as these:
+When writing your wedding vows, consider whether you want them to be classic and traditional, like the samples below.

 Do you (name) take (name) to be your lawful wedded wife/husband? (each responds, "I do.")
 Will you love, respect and honor her/him throughout your years together? (each responds, "I will.")